 Financial Advice Disclosure

 Stakeshop Pty Ltd (“Stake”) is registered as an overseas company in New Zealand (NZBN: 9429047452152), and is registered as a Financial Service Provider (No. FSP774414).
-We hold a transitional licence issued by the Financial Markets Authority (“FMA”) to provide a financial advice service.
+We hold a full licence issued by the Financial Markets Authority (“FMA”) to provide a financial advice service.

 Nature and scope of advice